Jason Jones (actor): Personal life

-Jones was born and raised in Hamilton, Ontario.
+Jason Jones was born and raised in Hamilton, Ontario.
 He attended Hill Park Secondary School and then Ryerson Theatre School in Toronto.
 He is married to Samantha Bee, the host of Full Frontal with Samantha Bee and fellow former The Daily Show correspondent; they have three children: daughter Piper Bee-Jones (born 2006), son Fletcher Bee-Jones (born 2008), and daughter Ripley Bee-Jones (born 2010).
 In 2014, he became a United States citizen.

 Career

 The Daily Show with Jon Stewart

 In September 2005, Jones joined The Daily Show cast as a contributor.
 When his wife left the show in late December for family leave, Jones was promoted to a full-time correspondent.
 He won a significant following at The Daily Show while writing a few pieces about the Denmark cartoons, Carl Monday, and Laguna Beach.
 Before Rob Corddry left The Daily Show he said: "Jason Jones has raised the bar too high.
 I just can't say the things he says to people."
 His exposé on the real values of Wasilla, Alaska, remains one of the most popular segments on the Daily Show website.
 In 2014, Jones temporarily left The Daily Show to appear in a pilot for the sitcom Love Is Relative.

-In June 2009, Jones was sent to Tehran just prior to the controversial 2009 presidential election.
-His reports in Iran included an interview with Newsweek journalist Maziar Bahari, who was arrested after the disputed June 2009 presidential elections.
+In June 2009, Jones was sent to Tehran just prior to the 2009 Iranian presidential election.
+His reports in Iran included an interview with Newsweek journalist Maziar Bahari, who was arrested during the 2009 Iranian presidential election protests.
 During Bahari's time in prison, his interrogators charged him with espionage and used Jones' interview as evidence against him.
 Bahari later clarified saying that the charges were fabricated.
 Jones appeared as himself in the film version of Bahari's ordeal, Rosewater, encountering Bahari before taping their interview.
 The film was written and directed by Daily Show host Jon Stewart.
 Another segment in Iran poked fun at Iranians' greater knowledge of the United States compared with Americans' knowledge of Iran.
 The segment along with a 2011 piece in which he invited cameras to view his vasectomy, are regarded by TV Guide as his signature segments on the program.

-On October 7, 2014, he co-hosted The Daily Show with his wife Samantha Bee, in the absence of Jon Stewart.
+On October 7, 2014, he co-hosted The Daily Show alongside Samantha Bee, in the absence of Jon Stewart.
 He also disclosed on that episode that he had recently become an American citizen.

-Jason Jones announced that he would leave The Daily Show in 2015 and begin work on The Detour, a TBS show which he co-wrote and executive produced with wife Samantha Bee.
+Jones announced that he would leave The Daily Show in 2015 and begin work on The Detour, a TBS show which he co-wrote and executive produced with Bee.